TAAG Angola Airlines: Post-COVID expansion and profitability

-TAAG took delivery of its first, 137-seater A220 in September 2024.
-This was planned as the first step in doubling the fleet to more than 40 aircraft.
-The airline is looking to boost its foreign exchange income as it does so due to its heavy reliance on foreign currency.
-In November 2025, the airline phased in its first Boeing 787-10.
+TAAG took delivery of its first 137-seater A220 in September 2024.
+This was the first planned step in doubling the fleet size to over 40 aircraft.
+The airline is looking to boost its foreign exchange income due to its heavy reliance on foreign currency.
+In November 2025, the airline phased in its first Boeing 787-10; the induction of a second aircraft of the type occurred a month later.

 Corporate affairs

 Ownership, management and structure

-As of September 2025, TAAG Angola Airlines was 100% owned by the government of Angola.
+At May 2026, TAAG Angola Airlines was 100% owned by the government of Angola.
 TAAG is itself the sole owner of Angola Air Charter, also based in Luanda, that operates cargo charters in Africa.

-As of October 2023, Eduardo Fairen holds chief executive officer position.
-Vipula Gunatilleka holds the chief financial officer position, as of August 2017.
+As of May 2026, the chairmanship is held by Clóvis Rosa.
+As of October 2023, Eduardo Fairen is the chief executive officer.
+As of August 2017, Vipula Gunatilleka is chief financial officer.

 Business trends

-Annual reports for the airline do not appear to be published.
-In the absence of these, the main sources for trends are press reports, and industry reports of the fleet size; even these are only indicative, because it is not always clear whether the aircraft recorded are actually in service.
-Available figures (for year ending 31 December) are:
+The airline does not appear to publish annual reports.
+In the absence of these, the main sources for trends are press and industry reports of fleet size; even these are only indicative since it is not always clear whether the aircraft are actually in service.
+Available figures (for years ending on 31 December) are the following: